-Welcome to the Music Department.
-Our department consists of two music teachers and a very welcome array of visiting music specialists.
+Welcome to the Music and Drama Department.
+Our department consists of one music teacher, a very welcome array of visiting music specialists, and one drama teacher.

 The involvement of pupils in PE – both in the classroom and through the wealth of extended-curricular opportunities – helps boost confidence and self-esteem, encouraging teamwork, whilst at the same time developing their physical, mental, social, cultural and moral skills.
 We aim to develop all students’ physical competence and confidence, and their ability to use these qualities to perform in a range of activities.

 Mr G. Aitken (PT)

 Mrs S. Innes

 Ms R. Ogilvie